Bar chart

 2. Enter a Widget description (optional) to explain, for example, how the metric should be interpreted, calculated, or any subtleties to the metric.

-• The widget description appears by hovering over the info icon next to the bar chart widget in the dashboard.
+• The widget description appears when hovering over the info icon next to the bar chart widget in the dashboard.

 • The dashboard displays a Load more button if the chart results exceed the defined limit.